CERTCC/CERT-Guide-to-CVD/docs/topics/roles/vendor.md

     - Only a third of responding companies considered and/or required suppliers to have their own vulnerability handling procedures.

-!!! tip "Vendors Include More Than Just Software Companies"

-    As software-centric systems find their way into various industries, more and more vendors of traditional products find themselves becoming software vendors.
-    Moving beyond traditional software companies, recent years have seen the rise in networked products and services from a variety of industries, including those below:

-    - consumer products, such as home automation and the internet of things (IoT)
-    - internet service providers (ISPs) and the makers of devices that access ISP services: internet modems, routers, access points, and the like
-    - mobile phone manufacturers and service providers
-    - industrial control systems, building automation, HVAC manufacturers
-    - infrastructure suppliers and increasingly "smart" utility services including water and sewer services and the energy industry
-    - transportation services, including the airline and automotive industries
-    - medical devices and health-related device manufacturers

 !!! warning "Vendor as the Introducer of Vulnerabilities"